documentnode/documentnode.io/release-notes/relnotes-1.2.130.md

-﻿# Version 1.2.130 (beta)
+# Version 1.2.130 (beta)

 ## Full-text search built-in

-In this version, we added the full-text searchability for the websites exported from Document Node.
+In this version, we added the full-text search-ability for the websites exported from Document Node.
 It's built-in and works out of the box without any configuration.

 ![screencast-full-text-search](screencast-full-text-search.gif)
 For more information, please see the document: https://documentnode.io/site-builder/full-text-search